maham-tariq5/maham-tariq5/README.md

 👩‍💻 Software Developer exploring the intersection of technology and creativity.
 I'm currently a Computer Science student at the University of Guelph.

-📚 Currently expanding my knowledge on machine learning and data science.
+📚 Presently, expanding my knowledge on machine learning and data science.

 🎸 Outside of tech, I'm an avid guitar player, dedicated to mastering the art of music.